mukund-ks/sorting-visualizer/README.md

 # Sorting Visualizer
- A Simple Algorithm Visualizer, coded in Python.
+ A Simple Sorting Visualizer, coded in Python.